Heydon/css-scopulation-enterprise-max-ai/README.md

 ## If you want my advice

 If you want my advice, avoid running this on the client at all.
-Scope you styles during static compilation on the server, inside a JSDOM instance or something like that.
+Scope your styles during static compilation on the server, inside a JSDOM instance or something like that.

 ## Notes

 1. I have been advised to point out that this ES module does not constitute a true form of Artificial Intelligence in any way and that my inclusion of the suffix “AI” should be treated with the same suspicion and contempt as any other product that conflates “artificial intelligence” with some kind of trivial code execution.
 2. If you take the 'S' away from 'Scopulation' you get _copulation_, which is nice.
+3. The 'S' in 'Scopulation' is silent.